EzFrags4u/CS2-Radar-Cheat/README.md

 # CS2-Radar-Cheat
-CS2 Radar Cheat, decryptns network packets to show enemy players on radar.
+CS2 Radar Cheat, decrypts network packets to show enemy player locations on radar.
+Fully External, Fully Undetectable as this does not use memory.